Signal Integration with Marketo Guide

 1. Go to Account Settings > Implementation > Signal Real-Time Data Integration.

-2. Open Connected Signal in a separate window.
+2. Certain Signal opens in a separate window.

 3. Click Connections in the left navigation panel.

-4. Click Add A Connection on the Connection List page.
+4. Click Add A Connection in the Connection List page that opens.

-5. Enter the details in the Connection Setup screen:
+5. Enter the details in the Connection Setup screen that opens:

 6. Click Save & Test.

-7. If the test is successful, click Close; if not, verify all values in step 5.
+7. If the test is successful, click Close.
+If not, check that the values in step 5 are correct.

 Setting Up Flows